 I call my version the Cheap 'N Easy II, and it incorporates some modern updates to make it easier to operate and work better.
 These features include a separate mixer stage, Colpitts VFO, ALC, built in antenna and T/R relays, freq spotting function and a meter.
 The 80 and 20 meter Cheap 'N Easy II radios were featured in the November and December 2013 issues of Electric radio Magazine.

 This radio is now owned by Lynn, K5LYN.
-It has achieved some notoriety as Lynn regularly uses it when he is net control for the Vintage SSB net that meets Sundays at 1300 CST on 14.292.5 MHz.
+It has achieved some notoriety as Lynn has used it when net control for the Vintage SSB net that meets Sundays at 1300 CST on 14.292.5 MHz (He has since converted it to 80 meters, see below).

 Bob, W9RAN, has put together a nice slide show about the original Cheap 'N Easy and my modern versions.
 Plus there's audio of Lynn's Cheap 'N Easy on the air courtesy of Wade, K0MHP.
 Here's the link to Bob's presentation: